tonyhffong/Lint.jl/docs/messages.md

 | W353   | lambda argument conflicts with an argument
 | W354   | lambda argument conflicts with an declared global
 | W355   | conflicts with function name
-| W356   | local variable might cause confusion with a synonymous export from Base
 |        |
 | **W4** | *Usage Warning*
 | W441   | probably illegal use of inside curly